 Two years ago at a conference during which I both presented and attended, a Keynote speaker, "Rich Dad" Robert Kiyosaki, introduced me to a different way of looking at things.
 He posed the question, "How many sides does a coin have?"

 The correct answer is "three."
-The front (obverse), back (reverse) and… the edge!
+The front (obverse), back (reverse), and… the edge!

 When you think about it, this makes sense.
 From this angle – uncommon to most observers – a person can begin to look more deeply at a given subject.
 From the edge, you are able by definition, to see "both sides" of the story.

-Using Rich Dad's perspective as a research tool helps define and validate the premise of this essay… that the price action right now of gold – and soon silver – are giving us important clues about the direction, strength, and durability of the next price trend.
+Using Rich Dad's perspective as a research tool helps define and validate the premise of this essay… that the price action right now of gold – and soon silver – is giving us important clues about the direction, strength, and durability of the next price trend.

 It's easy and understandable for Norteamericanos to become fixated on the price of gold and silver, expressed in their domestic currency, the U.S. dollar.